thomast1906/DevOps-The-Hard-Way-Azure/2-Terraform-AZURE-Services-Creation/1-Create-ACR.md

 # Create an Azure Container Registry Repository

 ## 🎯 Purpose
-In this lab, you'll create a repository in Azure Container Registry (ACR) to store the Docker image for the thomasthorntoncloud app.
+In this lab, you'll create a repository in Azure Container Registry (ACR) to store the Docker image for the thomasthornton.cloud app.

 ## 🛠️ Create the ACR Terraform Configuration